Clothing & Textiles Research Journal

 The Clothing & Textiles Research Journal is a peer-reviewed academic journal that publishes papers in the field of Social Sciences.
 The journal's editor is Youn-Kyung Lydia Kim, Department of Retail, Hospitality, and Tourism Management, University of Tennessee, Knoxville.
 It has been in publication since 1982 and is currently published by SAGE Publications in association with the International Textiles and Apparel Association.

 Scope

-The Clothing & Textiles Research Journal aims to inspire further research in clothing and textiles, acting as a resource for scholars.
-The interdisciplinary journal publishes articles in areas such as aesthetics and design, consumer theories and behavior and historic and cultural aspects of dress.
+The Clothing & Textiles Research Journal aims to inspire further research in clothing and textiles, providing scholars with resources.
+The interdisciplinary journal publishes articles in areas such as aesthetics and design, consumer theories and behavior, and historical and cultural aspects of dress.